 The '4 Year Rule' could help you.
 Unauthorised developments or change of uses can become lawful through the passage of time rather than compliance with planning policy.
 By obtaining an LDC in these circumstances, you will legally bring your development into line and avoid enforcement proceedings from the local authority.
 If the unauthorised development or change of use was carried out to a building that is not within Use Class C3 (dwelling houses and flats) then the '10 Year Rule' would apply.
 In any case, all you need to do is hand us your evidence and we will take it from there.

 This is the starting point of many projects to establish their planning potential - a vital step which is often overlooked by developers.
-Ensuring that your proposal is on right track from day one will avoid wasted time and expenses, and we possess the necessary expertise in order to do so.
+Ensuring that your proposal is on right track from day one will avoid wasted time and expenses, and I possess the necessary expertise in order to do so.

-Count on us to provide a comprehensive and robust appraisal identifying the constraints and opportunities of the site based on an assessment of the proposal against its context, history and planning policy at a national and local level.
+Count on me to provide a comprehensive and robust appraisal identifying the constraints and opportunities of the site based on an assessment of the proposal against its context, history and planning policy at a national and local level.

 Whilst many plan drawers produce plans that meet your requirements, they often do not know about the planning obstacles, or if they do, you are not always informed of them.
 The consequences of such an approach is a waste of your time and expenses on planning applications, where you have very little prospect of success from the start.

 However, by using my architectural service you also receive planning advice from the outset, so that you are on the right track from the very beginning.
 I identify potential problems and will advise on a solution that will deliver your vision whilst optimising your prospects of attaining planning permission from the council.